lorchrob/Goblin/doc/tutorial.md

              ...
 ```

-where the concrete `.pdf` file is produced from the abstract `.pdf` file outside of Goblin.
+where the concrete `.pdf` file is produced from the abstract `.pdf` file outside of Goblin (using some separate serializer).
 Returning to the Goblin input:

 ```